harryho/vue-crm/README.md

 #### Change log

+* 11 May 2020 - Merge the branch vuetify-ts to master

+    After the merge, the project moved to new techncial direction - TypeScript.
+Also, the VuetifyJs is upgraded to 2.x version.

+*  6 Dec 2018 - Create an archived branch json-server

+    This branch was the master which used Json-Server as fake API.
+Considering the hiccup of setting Json-Server up and maintenance, it will be replaced by fake service ( Readonly fake API).
+You still can find clone this branch by branch name __json-server__, but it will be no longer updated.
+It is an archived branch.

-* Rebase demo branch to master
+*  27 May 2018 - Rebase demo branch to master

     New master doesn't rely on Json-Server as fake API.
 It will only have Readonly fake API.
 It means any new or updated data will be stored to any physical file.
 All test data will be rolled back after system restart.

-* Create an archived branch json-server

-  This branch was the master which used Json-Server as fake API.
-Considering the hiccup of setting Json-Server up and maintenance, it will be replaced by fake service ( Readonly fake API).
-You still can find clone this branch by branch name __json-server__, but it will be no longer updated.
-It is an archived branch.